QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 .. math::  W^c_t = W_t - c_2 S_c

-To finish mapping into the Markov jump ``LQ`` setup, we need to construct the law of motion for the full state.
-This is simpler than in the previous setup, as we now have :math:`\bar b_{t+1} = u_t`
+To finish mapping into the Markov jump LQ setup, we need to construct the law of motion for the full state

+This is simpler than in the
+previous setup, as we now have :math:`\bar b_{t+1} = u_t`

 Therefore: